Introduction

 Discussion

 Besides its availability as a useful optogenetic tool, the wild-type MsACR1 may also offer a venue for answering questions about algal phototaxis.
-Previously, we suggested that in motile prasinophytes, both ACRs and CCRs may cooperate to regulate motility (Rozenberg et al., 2020).
-Recently, proton-conduction has been shown for CCR1 from Mantoniella squamata (Govorunova et al., 2021).
-Therefore, M. squamata may be a suitable algae species to investigate the physiological function of proton- and chloride-carried photocurrents.
+Previously, we suggested that in motile prasinophytes, both ACRs and CCRs may cooperate to regulate photo-orientation (Rozenberg et al., 2020).
+Recently, proton conduction has been shown for CCR1 from Mantoniella squamata (Govorunova et al., 2021).
+Therefore, M. squamata may be a suitable algae species to investigate the physiological function of proton– and chloride-carried photocurrents.

 Furthermore, within the characterized set of ACRs are two of viral origin, TaraACR1 and TaraACR2.
-The growing number of viral rhodopsins (Bratanov et al., 2019, p.
-20; Needham et al., 2019, p.
-20; Rozenberg et al., 2020; Zabelskii et al., 2020) poses a question about their function during viral infection: Are they modifying the phototaxis of the host, or are the rhodopsins disrupting the membrane potential, leading to cell death?
-In comparison to other previously characterized viral ChRs (Rozenberg et al., 2020; Zabelskii et al., 2020), the two described here were well-expressed and showed large photocurrents.
-Also, TaraACR2 showed a very fast photocurrent off-kinetic comparable to ZipACR and RapACR (Govorunova et al., 2018, 2017).
+The growing number of viral rhodopsins (Bratanov et al., 2019; Needham et al., 2019; Rozenberg et al., 2020; Zabelskii et al., 2020) poses a question about their function during viral infection: Do they have a function during the entry of the viral DNA into the host cell, or are they modifying the phototaxis of the host, or are the rhodopsins disrupting the membrane potential which leads to cell death?
+Compared to other previously characterized viral ChRs (Rozenberg et al., 2020; Zabelskii et al., 2020), the two described here were well-expressed and showed large photocurrents.
+Also, TaraACR2 showed fast photocurrent off-kinetics comparable to ZipACR and RapACR (Govorunova et al., 2018, 2017).

 Both MsACR1 and raACR reliably shunt spiking in vitro and induced motor arrest in vivo using 635 nm light.
 Shunting during continuous illumination was complete, though light-evoked on-set spikes observed for both ACRs were minimized with pulsed illumination and soma-targeting of MsACR1 and raACR.
 Presumably, longer photon exposure is required to evoke this spike, as previously evident for GtACR1 using 10-ms light pulses (Mahn et al., 2016).
 Therefore, shorter or ramped-on light pulses can reduce the probability of such events.
-Overall, pulsed illumination, together with soma-targeting, is recommended for artifact-free in vivo optogenetic experiments.
+Overall, pulsed illumination and soma-targeting are recommended for artifact-free in vivo optogenetic experiments.

-Lastly, MsACR1 and raACR exhibited an unprecedentedly high operational light sensitivity that inhibits neuronal activity at light intensities as low as 20 nW/mm2.
-Therefore, we believe that both ACRs are a valuable addition to the optogenetic toolbox when long-lasting inhibition of larger brain volumes is required.
+In conclusion, MsACR1 and raACR, due to their good expression and membrane targeting, high chloride conductance and slow τoff, provide a high operational light sensitivity to neuronal cells, enabling inhibition at light intensities as low as 20 nW/mm2.
+Thus, we believe both ACRs are valuable additions to the optogenetic toolbox when long-lasting inhibition in larger brain volumes is required.

 Methods